SHREEPATI-1503/SHREEPATI-1503/README.md

 - 👋 Hi, I’m SHREEPATI
 - 👀 I’m interested in ...
-Programming and DeVoPs, Cloud Engineer
+Programming and DevOps, Cloud Engineer
 - 🌱 I’m currently learning ...
 BCA
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... shreepatigaonkar9@gmail.com